2011 Rugby World Cup: Broadcasting

 Sky Network Television, New Zealand's largest subscription television provider, was host broadcaster for the Rugby World Cup, transmitting all matches live and in high-definition coverage.
 Games were also available on free-to-air networks in New Zealand, but not all pool matches were screened live on free-to-air.
 Broadcasting rights were allocated throughout the world by the IRB, including highlights, free-to-air and pay-per-view.
+Over two million New Zealanders, more than half the country's population, watched the final, making it the most viewed television broadcast in the country's history.